solus-project/ypkg/man/package.yml.5.md

      * `speed`: Optimise this package for speed performance
      * `size`: Optimize the package build solely for size.
      * `no-bind-now`: Configure the package to disable certain flags, where RELRO is unsupported.

+ * `networking` [boolean]

+    When built using `solbuild(1)`, access to the network is removed.
+A new loopback device will be provided within the container.
+This ensures that packages do not accidently download unverifiable content during build.

+    If for any reason, networking is still required, you can set this key to `yes`.
+    However, always evalaute whether it is avoidable first.

 ## EXAMPLES